macoto00/Feats-of-Strength/README.md

 Personal milestones and achievements I want to share.

 Programming evokes emotions in me - different and intense ones.
 Frustration, anger, and hopelessness when things don't go well, but it is precisely at that moment that it starts to get exciting.
-When you spend a huge amount of time on a problem and finally manage to solve it, joy, excitement, and satisfaction come from overcoming the challenge and finding a solution.
+When you spend a huge amount of time on a problem and finally manage to solve it.
+Joy, excitement, and satisfaction come from overcoming the challenge and finding a solution.
 I believe there is a solution to everything.
 So let's apply it, find it, or invent it.

 ## 🚀 Get oriented and start